 There are six types of companies which are appropriate for doing business in Bulgaria.
 All Bulgarian companies, irrespective of the type, should be registered in (1) the commercial register of the district court located in the area where the business will be situated, (2) the local tax office, and (3) the National Statistical Institute.

 Limited liability company (OOD)

 A limited liability company (OOD) is a commercial company formed by one or more natural or legal persons who are liable for the company’s obligations up to the amount of their contributions to the company’s registered capital.
-The minimum start-up capital is BGN 2, which must be divided into shares with registered value of no less than BGN 1.
-In case the registered capital of the company is higher than BGN 2, a minimum of 70% of the share capital must be paid upon foundation of the company.
-A OOD is governed by a board of directors.
+The minimum start-up capital is BGN 2, which must be divided into shares with a registered value of no less than BGN 1.
+In case the registered capital of the company is higher than BGN 2, a minimum of 70% of the share capital must be paid upon the foundation of the company.
+An OOD is governed by a board of directors.

 Single person limited liability company (EOOD)

 An OOD of which the capital is owned by a single natural or legal person is called a single person limited liability company (EOOD).
 The person who owns the capital appoints a board of directors (or a managing director) to run the business.
 The legal requirements for the foundation of an EOOD are the same as the requirements for an OOD.